Flashcards in Section 2 - Waves and the Electromagnetic Spectrum Deck (82):

 What is a virtual image?
 How is it formed?

-An image that with light rays that appear to be coming from a completely different place than where they are actually coming from, it can't be captured on a screen because the light rays aren't actually meeting.
+An image where the light rays appear to be coming from a completely different place than where they are actually coming from, it can't be captured on a screen because the light rays aren't actually meeting, it is caused by a diverging lens.

 How does curvature affect the power of a lens?